So, electric fuel pumps are fairly simple, but rely on many other systems, to function properly.

 Fuel pumps should last the life of the vehicle, but can fail because of:

-- Contamination inside the fuel tank (dirt or rust)
+- Contamination, inside the fuel system (dirt or rust)

 The harder a pump works, the hotter it runs and the more amps it pulls through its power circuit.

-So, When a fuel pump fails, it often just quits without any warning.
+So, when electric fuel pumps fail, it often just quits, without any warning.
 You are driving along fine one minute, then suddenly your engine stalls.
-Or, you come out to start your car in the morning only to discover it cranks but won’t start.
+Or, you come out to start your car in the morning, only to discover it cranks but won’t start.

 Fuel Pump – Failure Signs

-On most vehicles, a failed fuel pump will not set any diagnostic trouble codes or check engine light.
-The engine will crank normally, and it will have spark, but it will not start because of no fuel.
+On most vehicles, failed electric fuel pumps, will not set any diagnostic trouble codes or check engine light.
+The engine will crank normally, and it will have spark.
+But, it will not start, because of no fuel.

 - Difficulty Starting